 Serve it with a side of our Butternut Squash Mac and Cheese and call it a day!

-Whether you are planning a Super Bowl party or attending one, in case you are looking for more appetizers, check out these recipes: Our 12 Favorite Super Bowl Recipes, and our Sausage Bites with Sweet & Sour Dipping Sauce!
+Whether you are planning a small gathering, a Super Bowl party or attending one, in case you are looking for more appetizers, check out these recipes: Our 12 Favorite Super Bowl Recipes, and our Sausage Bites with Sweet & Sour Dipping Sauce!

 Anyway, try this recipe!
 It won’t disappoint! 🙂